fananimi/pyzk/docs/index.rst

 Welcome to pyzk's documentation!
 ********************************

-pyzk is unofficial library for zksoftware the fingerprint attendance machine.
+pyzk is an unofficial library of zksoftware the fingerprint attendance machine.
 It's easy to use and no need to understand how to communicate to device.
 Just create ZK instance and you will ready to use api.

 Installation
 ############